Feynman-Kac formula and asymptotic behavior of the minimal energy for the relativistic Nelson model in two spatial dimensions: The relativistic Kato class

 \section{The relativistic Kato class}

-In this \lcnamecref{app:Kato}, we briefly discuss the implication of our standing assumption that the external potential $V$ is Kato decomposable with respect to the process $X$, i.e. that $V_-\in \mc K_X$ and $\chi_K V_+ \in \mc K_X$ for any compact $K\subset \RR^{2N}$.
+In this \lcnamecref{app:Kato}, we briefly discuss some implications of our standing assumption that the external potential $V$ is Kato decomposable with respect to the process $X$, i.e. that $V_-\in \mc K_X$ and $\chi_K V_+ \in \mc K_X$ for any compact $K\subset \RR^{2N}$.
 Here, the Kato class $\mc K_X$ is as defined in \cref{def:Kato}.

 The following statements are corollaries of a theorem originally proven in \cite{Khasminskii.1959}.
 Especially, we apply \cref{V2} with the choice $f=pV_-$, $p\ge 1$. \begin{lem}[{\cite[Proposition 3.8]{ChungZhao.1995}}] Assume $f\in \mc K_X$.
 Then there exist $b,c>0$ such that